Many things matter about a neighborhood, but the first thing most people notice

-Hawaiian Paradise Park is a neighborhood that is on the ocean, a bay, or inlet.
+The Hawaiian Paradise Park neighborhood is on the ocean, a bay, or inlet.

 In addition, this Hawaiian Paradise Park neighborhood has earned the amazing distinction of having one of the highest rates of detached, single-family homes of any neighborhood in the U.S. With 99.0% of the residential real estate here made up of free-standing single-family homes, there is a greater proportion of single-family homes here than in 98.2% of all neighborhoods in America.

 It used to be that most Americans lived on the farm, or otherwise made their

 living from the land, the forests, or the sea.
 With global trade and an

 economy increasingly based on providing services to one another, fewer

 people farm, fish or harvest timber now than at any time in American history.

 Hawaiian Paradise Park neighborhood stands apart from most American neighborhood due